 There are 2 ways:

-1) Email marketing services will help to identify reputation rating of senders of the email, spam-level and find out the recommendations for improving each email.
-Popular program Spam Assassin assesses spam-level and gives general score: 0-4 (green background) – an email won’t get into spam folder, 4-6 (yellow background) – an email contains incorrect text and will probably be in spam folder, 6 and more ( red background) – an email is a spam and will be blocked.
+Email marketing services will help to identify reputation rating of senders of the email, spam-level and find out the recommendations how to improve each email.
+Popular program Spam Assassin assesses spam-level and gives a general score: 0-4 (green background) – an email won’t get into spam folder, 4-6 (yellow background) – an email contains incorrect text and will probably be in spam folder, 6 and more ( red background) – an email is a spam and will be blocked.

 Before sending a campaign, ask yourself: “Would I like to receive this email?
 What is valuable and useful in it?”

 So, follow the recommendations, take care of your subscribers and you won’t send spam.